OptimusClimas/OptimusClimas/README.md

 To use the Graphical User Interface of Optimus Climas start ```KlimaUi/ui_OptimusKlimasEntry.py.
 To reproduce the figures in our publication see figures.ipynb.
 To run your own experiments see manualuse.ipynb.

+## Attention
+There are also options for negative emission scenarios, meaning scenarios were the emission increase is negative and therefore the emissions are decreasing, in Optimus Climas.
+For these negative emission scenarios different models are used, which are not as optimized as those for the positive emission scenarios.
+Also the simulation is not designed to simulate negative emission scenarios while considering tipping points because tipping points are only going to be triggerd in this model if a certain emission increase is reached.
+If you try to start a simulation of a negative emission scenario while considering tipping points there will be an error and the simulation won't proceed.